 Most integrations with the monday.com platform will take the form of an integration recipe.
 However, for some softwares it makes more sense to utilize a view app.
 The difference depends on the type, quantity, and frequency of data sent between the two platforms.

 Integrations are best suited for data exchanges that happen in quick succession, while view apps are best suited for softwares that can manipulate data housed primarily in monday.com.

-What industries and use-cases overlap between monday.com and your product?
-How would a user expand their existing workflows with a connection to your product?
+What industries and use cases overlap between monday.com and your product?
+How would users expand their existing workflows with a connection to your product?

-We recommend signing up for a monday.com account to get some first hand experience of our product.
-You can even join one of our weekly demos for live demonstrations of our product.
+We recommend signing up for a monday.com account to get first-hand experience with our product.
+You can join one of our weekly demos for live demonstrations of our product.

 Use our native integrations to familiarize yourself with the structure of our integration recipes, and play around with our different templates to build out specific workflows.

-By the end of this phase, you should have a solid idea of the value your app will bring to users, as well as the functionality it will need to have.
+By the end of this phase, you should have a solid idea of the value your app will bring to users and the functionality it will need to have.